Sklyvan/CircularArrays/README.md

 # Circular Arrays
-[Python 3.8](https://www.python.org/) software to visualise an array using circles, using common sorting algorithms to visualise how this algorithms are working.
+[Python 3.8](https://www.python.org/) software to visualize an array using circles, with common sorting algorithms you can visualize how these algorithms work.
 ## Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install PyGame.